opendaylight/docs/docs/getting-started-guide/project-specific-guides/centinel.rst

 receive events from multiple streaming sources
 (e.g., Syslog, Thrift, Avro, AMQP, Log4j, HTTP/REST).

-In Beryllium, we develop a "Log Service" and plug-in for log analyzer (e.g., Graylog).
+In this release, we develop a "Log Service" and plug-in for log analyzer (e.g., Graylog).
 The Log service process real time events coming from log analyzer.
 Additionally, we provide stream collector (Flume- and Sqoop-based) that collects logs from OpenDaylight and sinks them to persistence service (integrated with TSDR).